time-machine-project/requests-for-comments/files/template/RFC-template.md

 The PDF files are created by an automated process using _Pandoc_[^pandoc], a tool to convert between different text formats.
 It provides more extensive capabilities for text structuring and formatting (for instance footnotes).
-This additional parts are not understood by the GitHub Markdown parser and might be previewed differently by various markdown editors.
+This additional parts are not understood by the GitHub markdown parser and might be previewed differently by various markdown editors.

 ## Question: Where can I preview how my RFC document will look at the end?